nhrap-dev/TwoPAGER-Utility/README.md

 # TwoPAGER

+!!Marked for update!!

+* If you have Anaconda installed, the GUI should launch from double clicking the .bat file and no config modification is necessary.

+* If you do not have Anaconda installed, you can try opening a terminal in the ./src folder and running "python TwoPAGER_Utility.py".
+If you do not have the correct libraries installed, this might not work.

+!!Old documentation below!!:

 Prepares the files from a Hazus earthquake run to be send to the USGS for creating the TwoPAGER report.

 <h2>To use: </h2>